 “Yep, and I never will be.
 I was born on the moon.
 My bones couldn’t handle Earth’s gravity.
 That’s why I score well on tests—there’s nothing to do up here but study.”
 Lucille refused the roach to see how they smoked it.
 Fumiko took delicate puffs and passed the roach to her brother.
 “I’ve memorized Earth’s laws, but I’ll never understand them.
 Why can folks our age pilot giant robots but not smoke a roach?”

 Eisu puffed deep and passed the roach to Lucille.
-Lucille’s first puff was a brave one.
+Her first puff was a brave one.
 As Lucille coughed, Eisu explained: “A lot of laws are left over from the World Unification.
 Bringing every country under one constitution required concessions which aren’t totally sensible in hindsight.
-When the Ruler of Earth abdicated, the constitution remained the guide for international parliament.”
+When the Ruler of Earth abdicated, the constitution remained the guide for global parliament.”

 “Makes sense, I guess,” said Lucille between coughs.
 She’d inhaled most of the roach in her first impressive puff.
 She returned the roach for Fumiko to finish off.
 “Now we’re partners in crime, so you can’t just treat me like any old Lunar Commander,” said Lucille.
 “You don’t obey me because I outrank you.
 You obey me because you know me and you trust my judgement.”